I was talking to him over the phone.

 So, I gave her the Guru Mantar: To Hell With English!

-When a child learns to speak, does he speak clearly the very first day?
-No. He makes mistakes.
-But the more he speaks, the clearer his speech gets.
-That’s how you’re also supposed to improve your spoken English.
+When a child learns to speak, does he speak flawlessly the first day?
+No, he makes mistakes.
+But the more he talks, the clearer his speech gets.
+That’s one of the best ways to improve your English.

-Just take care of one thing only: Are you speaking enough?
+Just take care of one thing only: Are you speaking enough English?

 And remember that improving English is a journey which never ends.
 There’s no destination, and so, there’s no need to hurry.
 Take it easy, and enjoy your quest.

 Resources to Improve English

 FluentEnglish.com: Highly useful self-study course for English fluency.